 >>> Mmm, Nougat

 Android 7 Nougat is almost a certainty for a brand new flagship expected in the coming months, and a leaked spec screenshot suggests that Android 7.1.2 – recently offered in beta to Pixel and Nexus users – is running on a prototype device.
 Expect the latest and greatest on the version that ships, of course.

 >>> Solid shooters planned

-One leak for the HTC Ocean suggests that the phone will have a 12-megapixel back camera and a 16-megapixel selfie shooter up front.
+One leak for the HTC Ocean suggests that the phone will have a 12-megapixel, f/1.7 back camera and a 16-megapixel selfie shooter up front.
 That's right: the next HTC will be truly selfie-centric.

 Both sound about on par with what we've seen on rival flagships of late, and if that 12MP back camera can hang with the Google Pixel, then it should be quite fine indeed.
-No word yet on whether HTC will shoot for something like the iPhone 7 Plus's dual-camera array, but expect real-time HDR image processing.
+The latest leaks suggest it'll use the third generation of HTC's Ultrapixel sensor, and super-fast autofocus with optical image stabilisation.
+There's no word yet on whether HTC will shoot for something like the iPhone 7 Plus's dual-camera array, but expect real-time HDR image processing.

 >>> The battery might not be massive

 The latest reports suggest HTC is aiming for a 3000mAh battery in the Ocean, which is smaller than we'd like to see in a flagship phone - albeit on par with Samsung's Galaxy S8.
 At least Quick Charging 3.0 should be on board.